Bills DE Greg Rousseau won’t play vs. Jaguars

 BUFFALO, N.Y.
-(WIVB) — The Bills’ will be without at least one of their top pass rush specialists’ pass rush won’t be at full strength for Sunday’s game against the Jaguars in London.
+(WIVB) — The Bills will be without at least one of their top pass rush specialists for Sunday’s game against the Jaguars in London.

 Greg Rousseau has been ruled out with a foot injury that has prevented him from practicing this week, coach Sean McDermott said on Friday.